Clusters

 A cluster can be configured in two different modes to determine what happens when a failed member returns to healthy status:

-• Automatic Failback (Default) - In this mode the member set as the Configured Master (see below) will maintain the active/master role as long as it is online and healthy.
+• Automatic Failback (Default) - In this mode the member set as the Configured Active (see below) will maintain the active role as long as it is online and healthy.

-• Manual Failback - In this mode, the active/master role only moves if either the current holder fails or the configured master is changed
+• Manual Failback - In this mode, the active role only moves if either the current holder fails or the configured active is changed

 img

-Consider a cluster with members named Node1, the configured master, and Node2.
+Consider a cluster with members named Node1, the configured active, and Node2.

 EventAutomatic Failback - Active MemberManual Failback - Active Member